 I didn’t use that much cayenne in mine, so no one’s face turned red.
 But it was excitingly spicy!
 In such a good way.
 Note, I used 1 Tablespoon cayenne for similar amount of chicken – Hattie’s recipe encouraged me to increase it from a single teaspoon, which I found barely spicy.
 If the full Tablespoon makes you nervous, start with 1-2 tsp Cayenne pepper, and work your way up to Spice Nirvana – the full Tablespoon.
 Because you WILL make this again.
 It’s that good!

-Once you drizzle it with the hot honey, you’ll see this dish is EVERYTHING you
+Once you drizzle the crispy oven fried hot chicken with the hot honey, you’ll see this dish is EVERYTHING you

 want need!
 Spicy, sweet, savory, tender, crispy, and sticky!
 Just pass me a napkin.
 And that jar of honey!

 So join me on this spice train!
-Enjoy this take on Nashville Hot Chicken!
+Enjoy this oven fried take on Nashville Hot Chicken!
 It’s quick, easy, and best of all, SPICY!

 Looking for chicken recipes?
 Try this super-flavorful Citrus Chicken Tagine or these super-simple Soy and Honey-Glazed Chicken Thighs or this super-quick Chicken Puttanesca!
 So many chicken recipes on my site, just type “chicken” into the search bar for many many more choices!